 The Asia-Pacific Academy of Economics and Management (APAEM) of the University of Macau aims to promote interdisciplinary research that is impactful and relevant to the socio-economic development of Macao and the Greater Bay Area.

-Specifically, APAEM’s research focus will be concentrated in three major areas:
+Specifically, APAEM’s research focus will be concentrated in four major areas:

 Financial Innovation, broadly speaking, is the process of creating new financial products and services, often including the use of new financial technologies (FinTech), such as AI, Blockchain and Security, Big Data, Cloud Computing, and even Internet of Things (IoT) .